nipafx/nipafx.dev/content/videos/2024-12-05-inside-java-newscast-81.md

 * we get experimental compact object headers
 * full JDK runtime images can be a bit smaller

-But more details on all of in the next Inside Java Newscast, next wekk.
+But more details on all of in the next Inside Java Newscast, next week.
 I'll see you then, so long...